 |IMembersAnnotation||Members Annotation||Used to specify that an object has members that can also be edited.
 Each of the members are annotated themselves.
 This interface is very complicated to implement, if dynamic members for a given type need to be implemented, it would normally be better to specify a custom ITypeData/ITypeDataProvider.|

 Some of these annotation types have a corresponding 'proxy' interface.
 The proxy interface is there to wrap the simpler non-proxy variants in a manner that is usable from the user interface.
 They don't need to be considered unless developing a user interface.

 The static method

 AnnotationCollection.Annotate is used to build the AnnotationCollection object.
 A plugin type called an "annotator" (

 IAnnotator) is the definition of classes that can be used to provide annotations for a given object.
 To use custom annotations an

 IAnnotator must be implemented to specify where the custom annotations should be inserted.
 A number of annotators exist and they need to be applied in a specific order, therefore the

 IAnnotator.Priority Property is used to control the order in which annotations are being applied.
 Normally, this value should just be set to '1'.

 # Custom Controls and Annotations

 Various GUI implementations support writing new custom controls.
 To support this it might also be necessary to create custom annotation types.
 Both things are possible, but it is generally discouraged, since existing GUIs cannot know about these new annotations.
-If new annotation types or new types of controls are needed we encourage starting a discussion on the OpenTAP repository at gitlab.com/opentap/opentap.
+If new annotation types or new types of controls are needed we encourage starting a discussion on the OpenTAP repository at https://github.com/opentap/opentap (opens new window).
 This way, we can ensure that plugins are broadly supported across multiple user interfaces.